GuanshiyinPusa/AI-2023-Part-B/report/new_report.md

 &nbsp;&nbsp;&nbsp;&nbsp;A possible explanation for this phenomenon is the limited time resources required by the algorithm.
 With 180 seconds allocated to each player, which translates to nearly 1 second per turn, there is insufficient time for the algorithm to determine the optimal next move.

 ##  Attempted Improvements and Runtime Analysis
 &nbsp;&nbsp;&nbsp;&nbsp; During the implementation of the MCTS with UCB algorithm, several improvements were made to address issues related to efficiency and accuracy.
-These improvements were made in a series of iterative versions, which are summarized below:
+These improvements were made in a series of iterative versions, which are summarized below and put up in Github:https://github.com/GuanshiyinPusa/AI-2023-Part-B/

 - V1: This was the original version of the MCTS with UCB algorithm.
 However, it was found that the algorithm was not performing well when playing as the blue player, resulting in a low win rate of only 20%.